 Where to eat it: At this time of day, many Spaniards will head to their local café-bar (a sort of cross between the traditional Spanish bar and a coffee shop).
 Until about 11 a.m. you'll find them bustling with office workers and newspaper-reading old men.

-The third (and arguably the most important) of all Spanish mealtimes cannot be missed.
-Lunch is such a big deal in Spain that in many places it's simply called la comida (literally "the meal") as if it was the only meal that actually counted as food.
+The third (and arguably most important) of all Spanish mealtimes cannot be missed.
+Lunch is such a big deal in Spain that in many places it's simply called la comida (literally "the meal") as if it's the only meal that actually counts as food.